Last updated on December 12th, 2022 at 09:39 pm

 Data communication networks collect data from devices such as microphone and let the data to be carried to the receiver or destination such as a micro-computer or minicomputer.
 However, it could be the opposite, that is data communication networks can also carry data from a micro-computer or minicomputer to a device such as printer.
 Data communications networks facilitate more efficient use of computers and improve the day-to-day control of a business by providing faster information flow.
 They also provide message transfer services to allow computer users to talk to one another via electronic mail, chat, and video streaming.

-Following are the five components of a data communication network.
+5 components of data communication network

 - Transmission Medium